Lamer87/Space_Engineers_DLC_unlocker/README.md

   - Installer `CreamAPI_Checker.cmd`:
     The installer is used both to install CreamAPI and to check if everything is ok after a game update.
-    What does he do exactly? if CreamAPI is not yet present, so in the case of a new installation or
+    What does he do exactly? if CreamAPI is not yet present in the case of a new installation or
     after an update that replaces and updates the "steam_api64.dll" file,
     it creates a backup of the new original file, and restores the functioning of CreamAPI.
     So, if the game gets updated, you don't even have to download a new version of the unlocker,